 Instructions you’ll hear while riding on a club run

 - “Car up” A car is behind the group and waiting to pass.
-Await instruction for your Ride Leader on whether to go single file, if appropriate.
+Pay attention in case the instruction to go single file is given (see below).

 - “Car down” A car is coming towards the group.
-Await instruction from your Ride Leader on whether to go single file.
+Pay attention in case the instruction to go single file is given (see below).

 - “Single out” Move into single file.
 If riding on the outside, drop behind the rider to your left.